malc0mn/ptp-ip/README.md

 ### Supported commands

 #### `capture`
-This command will make the responder take a single image.
+This command will make the responder capture a single image.
 Some devices will return a preview of the captured image.
-Do store this preview to disk, you can pass a path to write the preview to as the first parameter.
+To save this preview to disk, you can pass a path to write the preview to as the first parameter.
 E.g.:
 ```text
 capture /tmp/my-preview.jpg